lavsurgut/wp-api-jwt-auth/README.md

-# JWT Authentication for the WP REST API
+# JWT Authentication for the WP REST API Extended

-A simple plugin to add [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) Authentication to the WP REST API.
+A simple plugin to add [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) Authentication to the WP REST API with additional login and register endpoints.

 To know more about JSON Web Tokens, please visit [http://jwt.io](http://jwt.io).